 Here are five tips to help you improve your financial position and kick your debt to the curb.

 Maybe you’ve tried budgeting in the past, and it didn’t stick for whatever reason.

 Suppose you have a large amount of debt or a low income.
-In that case, you may not earn enough money to cover your monthly bills and basic living costs, making budgeting seem futile and causing you to give up easily.
+In that case, you may not earn enough money to cover your monthly bills and basic living costs, making budgeting seem futile and causing you to fail.